Lammas, Grain Harvest, Lughnasad, Laa Lhuanys

 • Disrespectful or disruptive behavior that interferes with the enjoyment of others.

-• Behavior that endangers children and animals or compromises their safety.
+• Behavior that endangers children and animals or compromises safety.

 • Destruction of plants, flowers, trees, woodwork.